frostsnap/frostsnap/docs/key-derivation-design.md

 ### Concrete key derivations

 Here's how keys are derived.
-Remember `root_key` is the first coefficient of the root polynomial generated during key generation.
+Remember `rootkey` is the first coefficient of the root polynomial generated during key generation.

 ```
-root_key (m) // root_key includes a chain code of 32 zeros
+rootkey (m) // rootkey includes a chain code of 32 zeros
-└── app_key (m/0)
+└── appkey (m/0)
     | // Descriptors/PSBT will treat this as the root for everything below
     ├── Bitcoin (m/0/0)
     │   └── Segwitv1 (m/0/0/0) // the account